kush-nirav-shah/ni-usb-daq-signal-processing/README.md

 ### Step 3: Run the DAQ Code

 - Open a terminal or a Python editor (like VS Code, PyCharm, or IDLE).
 - Navigate to the ni_usb_python_code/ folder in the terminal.
 For example:
 - cd path/to/ni_usb_python_code
 - Run a Python file by typing:
 - python final_analog_read_multichannel.py

--
 (Replace final_analog_read_multichannel.py with the file you want to run, like digital_write.py or final_digital_read_multichannel.py.)

 - The program will start reading or sending signals, depending on the code.

 ### Step 4: Test It!

-- If you’re reading signals (e.g., with final_analog_read_multichannel.py), you should see data (like voltage values) printed on your screen.
+- If you’re reading signals (e.g., with final_analog_read_multichannel.py), you should see sine/square waves printed on your screen.
 - If you’re sending signals (e.g., with digital_write.py), check if the connected device responds as expected.
 - Ensure your sensors or devices are properly connected to the DAQ’s ports.